MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 ## Create and run applications for :::no-loc text="Base QIR"::: target profile

-:::no-loc text="Base QIR"::: profile targets can run a wide variety of Q# applications, with the constraint that they can't use results from qubit measurements to control the program flow.
+:::no-loc text="Base QIR"::: target profiles can run a wide variety of Q# applications, with the constraint that they can't use results from qubit measurements to control the program flow.
 More specifically, values of type `Result` don't support equality comparison.

-For example, this operation can **not** be run on a :::no-loc text="Base QIR"::: target:
+For example, this operation **can't** be run on a :::no-loc text="Base QIR"::: target:

 ```qsharp
     operation SetQubitState(desired : Result, q : Qubit) : Result {